sebgoa/cloudstack-books/en/clients-ccc.markdown

 Latest Version
 --------------
-The latest source of this books is available at: https://github.com/runseb/cloudstack-books
+The latest source of this book is available at: https://github.com/runseb/cloudstack-books